villhei/elixirtut/elixir_web/app/chapters/lazy_streams.md

 [2, 4, 6]
 ```

 We pipe the results of the lazy `Stream.map/2` calls to the eager `Enum.to_list` function in order to force the evaluation of the streams.
-Now that the evaluation was required, we see some interesting results: The order of evaluation changed, and quite radically if I may say so!
+Now that the evaluation was required, we see some interesting results: The order of evaluation changed and quite radically if I may say so!

-Like we saw on previous examples, an unevaluated stream is a sequence of functions defining the value of the elements of the stream.
+Like we saw in previous examples, an unevaluated stream is a sequence of functions defining the value of the elements of the stream.
 Whenever we apply an eager function (`Enum.to_list` in this case) that accesses an element in the stream, this causes the defined sequence of functions to be applied for each element in order to obtain the stream's final, resulting value.

-This is the feature in streams that allow you to define infinite sequences of values - the unneeded trailing values are just never evaluated.
+This is the feature in streams that allows you to define infinite sequences of values - the unneeded trailing values are just never evaluated.

 ```elixir
 iex> Stream.unfold({0, 1}, fn {n, m} -> {n, {m, n + m}} end) |> Enum.take(10)